ronen567/just-the-docs/docs/linear-regression-and-analytical-solution.md

 y^{(m)}
 \end{bmatrix}$$

 ### Eq.
-3d: w vector
+4c: w vector

-w vextore is the unknown coefficients vector we aim to find.
+w vector is the unknown coefficients vector we aim to find.
 The first entry of the vector is b, the bias entry.

 $$b=\begin{bmatrix}